vz415/bio_ml_blog/content/About.md

 When I'm not writing about medical devices or prototyping deep learning models, I take freelance work to help pay the bills.
-Please get in touch if you would like more information.
+Please get in touch if you would like to discuss any data science or deep learning projects you have and would like assistance with.